 This is common among a lot of 3PLs, not just us.
 At LDI we only agree to work with qualified carriers.
 They go through a validation process so we (and you) know they are a legitimate business.
 We have a database of qualified carriers, and when our agents find new ones, we provide the paperwork to start the validation process immediately.

 Just because a carrier is qualified once doesn’t mean they will always be qualified.
 Our carriers must work with us regularly to keep their good standing.
 If we don’t work with a carrier for a while, they fall out of good standing and have to be validated again.

-This validation process might sound redundant, but this is our means of connecting serious brokers to qualified carriers.
+This process might sound redundant, but this is our way to connect serious brokers and qualified carriers.
 Quality agents working with quality carriers makes everyone’s jobs easier and excellent customer service that much more attainable.

 As mentioned before, if we don’t have regular contact with our carriers, we can’t guarantee their quality.
-Communicating often with your customers is key to maintaining good relationships and therefore quality customer service among transportation pros.
+In supply chain and logistics, communicating often is key to maintaining good relationships and quality customer service.

 Picking up the phone is the fastest way to resolve any issue that pops up.
 Don’t be shy to call whoever you need to in order to solve a problem or provide some help.